ibm-cloud-docs/vpc/vpe-view-details.md

 | Service instance name | The service instance name of the service target for this endpoint gateway. |
 | Service endpoint | The fully qualified domain name for the target service. |
 | Target CRN | The service instance's target CRN value. |
-{: caption="Table 1.
-Details about your endpoint gateway" caption-side="bottom"}
+{: caption="Details about your endpoint gateway" caption-side="bottom"}

 From the Attached resources section, you can select to view either Reserved IP or Security groups.
 Click **Manage attached resources** to switch to the Attached resources view.